captbaritone/webamp/docs/usage.md

             url: './rick_roll.mp3'
         }]),
         // A boolean indicating if this options should be made
-        // avaliable when the user is offline.
+        // available when the user is offline.
         requiresNetwork: true
     }]
 };